antihax/goesi/esi/docs/FactionWarfareApi.md

 > GetFwLeaderboardsCorporationsOk GetFwLeaderboardsCorporations(ctx, optional)
 List of the top corporations in faction warfare

-Top 10 leaderboard of corporations for kills and victory points separated by total, last week and yesterday.  ---  This route expires daily at 11:05
+Top 10 leaderboard of corporations for kills and victory points separated by total, last week and yesterday  ---  This route expires daily at 11:05

 ### Required Parameters